RavenousLegs

 Forest in Ross Island, Andaman and Nicobar

-Its densely covered with huge wild trees and surrounded by the beautiful Andaman Sea, which made a scenic location for the British to live.
+Densely covered with towering wild trees, the location was surrounded by the beautiful Andaman Sea, making it a scenic haven for the British to reside.

 Ruins engulfed by trees in Ross Island, Andaman and Nicobar